jose-navarro/workflowmaker/README.md

 ## Are there any documents describing the API? ##

-Yes.
-The API for the main WorkflowMaker library as well as for the three tools are included in HTML form in the corresponding subfolders.
-These are:
+Yes and no. No because said documents are not directly included in the repository.
+Yes because they are automatically generated when building the software.

+When built, a series of folders named *doc_html* containing HTML documentation are created in the following sub-folders:

 * *WorkflowMakerLib*: libraries/WorkflowMakerLib/doc_html